Hospitality

 Understanding Hotel Linen Lifespan

 The lifespan of hotel linen depends on fabric quality, laundering frequency, occupancy levels, storage conditions, and how well items are rotated across the property.
 In general, good-quality hotel bedding can often last around 2 to 3 years with proper commercial care, while towels may need replacing every 1 to 2 years depending on usage and washing intensity.
+For more detail on premium bedding standards, read our guide on what bedding 5-star hotels use.

 Hotels should also consider the original quality of the bedding.
 Higher-quality hospitality bedding is usually designed to support repeated laundering and consistent presentation.